Chess.com vs Lichess Ratings Explained

 How to Compare Your Ratings

-Remember that even within the same platform, your rating will differ across time controls.
-Your bullet rating, blitz rating, and rapid rating reflect different skills and different player pools.
-It is common to be 200 points stronger in rapid than in bullet.
+Remember that even within the same platform, your rating differs across time controls.
+Your bullet, blitz, and rapid ratings reflect different skills and different player pools, and being 200 points stronger in rapid than in bullet is completely normal.

 The healthiest approach is to track your improvement within a single platform and time control over time.
 That trend tells you everything you need to know about whether you are getting better.